lpjohannesson/full-stack-demo/README.md

 # Full-Stack Demo

-This is a project made to demonstrates my web development abilities.
+This is a project made to demonstrate my web development abilities.

 ## Tech stack
 - React (frontend)